Staff & Contact Info

 Classical Sundays at Six

 Beginning in 1948 at Exposition Park under the name “Sundays Live,” Classical Sundays at Six is now presented at St. James in-the-City as part of our broader offerings of Great Music at Saint James.
 It is the oldest continuing chamber music series in Southern California.
-Offered from October through May at 6 PM, Classical Sundays at Six features chamber, orchestral, and solo artists from Southern California and around the globe streaming live and on-demand.
+Offered October through May on the first and third Sundays of each month at 6 PM, Classical Sundays at Six features chamber, orchestral, and solo artists from Southern California and around the globe streaming live and on-demand.
 We are pleased to have Classical Sundays at Six incorporate two “Emerging Artists” programs from the Colburn School as well as one from the Crossroads School.
-In addition, five programs from the International Laureates Organ Series feature world-class concert organists playing our historic Murray M. Harris Organ.
 Together with the Choir of Saint James featured in our series of Evensongs, Great Music at St. James continues to make St. James in-the-City an inspirational concert destination from October through May.
 Free.
 Donations accepted.

 Solemn Evensong

 The semi-professional Choir of Saint James distinguished itself in 1996 as the first American Choir to have sung in performance with the Choir of Westminster Abbey, London.
-They have since completed four tours of the British Isles and are pleased to offer the Los Angeles community the uniquely Anglican service of Evensong in the style of the great English Cathedrals on selected Sundays each month at 4:15 PM.
+They have since completed four tours of the British Isles and are pleased to offer the Los Angeles community the uniquely Anglican service of Evensong in the style of the great English Cathedrals on the second Sunday of each month at 4:15 PM, October through May.
+Free.
+Donations accepted.

-Patterned after the ever-popular service of Nine Lessons and Carols originating from King’s College, Cambridge, England, the Choir of Saint James offers this service on the Second Sunday of Advent, December 10, 2023.
-It will feature the following music:
+Patterned after the ever-popular service of Nine Lessons and Carols originating from King’s College, Cambridge, England, the Choir of Saint James offers this service on the Second Sunday of Advent, December 8, 2024, in place of Evensong.
+Because of space limitations, free registration to attend the Advent Service of Lessons and Carols is required through Eventbrite.
+PLEASE CLICK HERE.
+Please register early to secure your seat(s).
+All seats are first-come, first-served.
+Free.
+Donations accepted.

 Friends of Great Music